Unreliable forecasts = Sabotaged Receivables + Inconsistent Cash Flows. Solve them with AI-led Cash Forecasting Software.

 Here are some aspects that signify the relationship between AR and cash flow:

-• Liquidity Management: Efficient management of AR ensures the company has sufficient cash for daily operations.
+• Liquidity Management: Efficient management of AR ensures the company has sufficient cash for daily operations and streamline liquidity management for continuous working capital availability.

 • Forecasting Cash Flow: Tracking AR helps predict future cash needs and identify potential cash flow issues.